HoangDat3430/Software-Engineering-Restaurant-Point-of-Sale/document/document/architecture_design/architecture_design.md

 the website.

 - For the two primary sorts of users, there are two sub-domains: ”staff. storeabc.com” <br>
-for employees and ”www. storeabc.com” for customers.
+for employees and ”www. storeabc.com” for customers.<br>
 – Laptops and mobile phones are examples of user devices.
 Client devices’ browsers send queries to the URL and AWS Rout 53, a domain name service redirect, and receive responses from AWS CloudFront, a CDN server, which receives and renders